-The main objective of this course is to introduce the student to the fundamental concepts and principles underlying high level computer programming languages.
-This main objective will be approached from three different angles in the following "mini" objectives, which correspond to four modules in this course:
+The main goal of this course is to introduce the student to the fundamental concepts and principles underlying high level computer programming languages.
+This will be approached from three different angles in the following objectives, which correspond to four modules in this course:

-1. Objective (Modules 1 & 2): To achieve the main objective using a comparative approach: learning other high level computer programming languages based on other (less common) programming paradigms, namely functional (Haskell, Module 1) and logical (Prolog, Module 2).
+1. Objective (Modules 1 & 2): To achieve the main goal using a comparative approach: learning other high level computer programming languages based on other (less common) programming paradigms, namely functional (Haskell, Module 1) and logical (Prolog, Module 2).